-Many researchers have tried to discover the mechanisms underlying Carb's disruption of sperm production and infertility.
-They have found that Carb directly adversely affects testicular function by changing histone related to estrogen receptor, DNA methylation, and epigenetic pathways, causing testicular failure and infertility]7,37[.
-Also, a decrease in the concentration of LH hormone has been reported in animals exposed to Carb]36[.
+Many researches have tried to discover the mechanisms underlying Carb's disruption of sperm production and infertility.
+They have found that Carb directly adversely affects testicular function by changing histone related to estrogen receptor, DNA methylation and epigenetic pathways, causing testicular failure and infertility [7,37].
+Also, a decrease in the concentration of LH hormone has been reported in animals exposed to Carb [36].
 However, the mechanisms by which Carb impairs spermatogenesis are not fully understood.
 In the present study, in search of the underlying mechanisms, we investigated for the first time the relationship between miR-202-5p expression and Carb intoxication.
-We have chosen to investigate miR-202-5p further due to its significantly elevated expression levels in the testis relative to other tissues 24,44[.
+We have chosen to investigate miR-202-5p further due to its significantly elevated expression levels in the testis relative to other tissues [24,44].
 The results of this research determined that the relative expression of miR-202-5p in the Carb group diminished significantly compared to no treatment.
 Hence, it can be concluded that Carb accelerated the process of apoptosis and adverse histological changes by decreasing miR-202-5p expression in the rat testis.
-The high expression of miR-202-5p in somatic and testicular germ cells during men spermatogenesis has been reported, its expression is significantly higher in fertile compared to infertile men]45[.
-Also, miR-202-5p has been identified as one of the four testis-specific miRNAs in bull and testis of monkey in healthy conditions and hyperthermia-induced injuries]46,47[.
-Furthermore, there is evidence that miR-202-3p could regulate the biological functions of human Sertoli cells]48[.
-Accordingly, as a regulator of cell cycle in murine germ cells, miR-202 could maintain the differentiation of male stem cells by modulating RNA-binding proteins]44[.
+The highly expression of miR-202-5p in somatic and testicular germ cells during men spermatogenesis has been reported, its expression is significantly higher in fertile compared to infertile men[45].
+Also, miR-202-5p has been identified as one of the four testis-specific miRNAs in bull and monkeys testis in healthy condition and hyperthermia-induced injuries [46,47].
+Furthermore, there is evidence that miR-202-3p could regulate the biological functions of human Sertoli cells[48].
+Accordingly, as a regulator of cell cycle in murine germ cells, miR-202 could maintains differentiating of male stem cells by modulating of RNA-binding proteins [44].

-In the current study, CoQ10 modulated the level of miR-202-5p, decreased the immunoreactivity of pro-apoptotic and apoptotic proteins, and increased the levels of anti-apoptotic proteins.
-This led to the improvement of the quality of the tissue structure of the testis and, as a result, the efficiency of its function in spermatogenesis and hormone secretion.
-This implies the possible association between miR-202-5p expression, suppression of apoptosis, and improvement of histological structure and function of the testis in the case of CoQ10 administration.
-MiR-202 is localized in human and murine testicular Sertoli cells]45,49[, and its expression mediates some of the determinant effects of SOX9 in early gonadal development and gonadal differentiation of mouse embryos]49[.
-In the current work, the expression level of miR-202-5p was significantly upregulated in Carb + CoQ10 compared with Carb-exposed rats.
-So far, no study has investigated the effect of CoQ10 on the expression of miR-202-5p in the testis.
+In the current study, CoQ10 modulated the level of miR-202-5p, declined the immunoreactivity of pro-apoptotic and apoptotic proteins and increased the levels of anti-apoptotic proteins.
+This led to the improvement of the quality of the tissue structure of the testis and as a result, the efficiency of its function in spermatogenesis and hormone secretion.
+This implies the possible association between miR-202-5p expression, suppression of apoptosis and improvement of histological structure and function of the testis in case of CoQ10 administration.
+MiR-202 is localized in human and murine testicular Sertoli cells[45,49], and its expression mediates some of the determinant effects of SOX9 in early gonadal development and gonadal differentiation of mouse embryos [49].

+In the current work, the expression level of miR-202-5p was significantly up regulated in Carb + CoQ10 compared with Carb-exposed rats.
+So far, no study is available that investigates the effect of CoQ10 on the expression of miR-202-5p in the testis.
 This issue highlights the novelty and innovation of the current research.

 The limitation of this study was that markers related to oxidative stress were not measured.
-We could measure the total antioxidant capacity and levels of other free radicals in the testes to find the possible mechanism of the negative effect of Carb and the positive effect of CoQ10 on the structure and function of the testis.
-Another limitation was not testing the spermatozoa in the epididymis of easily euthanized animals to investigate the possible negative effect of Carb and the possible positive effect of CoQ10 on sperm morphology, number, and motility.
-A third limitation was not testing the testicular structure to look for specific organelles, especially mitochondria, in Carb damage and the possible protective properties of CoQ10.
+We could measure the total antioxidant capacity and levels of other free radicals in the testes in order to find the possible mechanism of the negative effect of Carb and the positive effect of CoQ10 on the structure and function of the testis.
+Another limitation was not testing the spermatozoa in the epididymis of easily euthanized animals to investigate the possible negative effect of Carb and the possible positive effect of CoQ10 on sperm morphology, number and motility.
+A third limitation was not testing the testicular structure to look for specific organelles, especially mitochondria, in Carb damage and possible protective properties of CoQ10.